 Can a Bicornuate Uterus (Double Uterus) Affect Fertility?

-A bicornuate uterus is a rare congenital condition that can significantly impact a woman’s reproductive health and pregnancy outcomes.
-This uterine anomaly is characterised by a heart-shaped structure with a deep indentation at the top.
-The uterus is partially divided into two distinct cavities, which can affect pregnancy outcomes.
-This condition occurs due to the incomplete fusion of the Müllerian ducts during foetal development.
+How does this anomaly look?
+It is characterised by a heart-shaped structure with a deep indentation at the top.
+A bicornuate uterus is partially divided into two distinct cavities, which can affect pregnancy outcomes.

-If you’ve been diagnosed with this uterine anomaly, it’s natural to feel concerned and overwhelmed.
-However, understanding what a bicornuate uterus is and how it can affect your fertility and pregnancy can help you navigate this journey with more confidence and clarity.
+If you’ve been diagnosed with a uterine anomaly, it is natural to be overwhelmed and worried.
+Hence, we bring you this blog to understand what a bicornuate uterus is and how it can affect your fertility.
+Knowing the nitty-gritty can help you navigate this journey with more confidence and clarity.

 Prevalence: